 Beware of NET Listings in Panama

-Panama Rental In Panama, some things are done in a different way than you are familiar with.
+In Panama, some things are done differently than you are familiar with.
 A good example is real estate sales and rental listings.
-In Panama, it’s common to see the same house listed at several different prices with different agents.
-Sometimes the “spread” can be as much as $100,000 difference for the same house!
+In Panama, it’s common to see the same house listed at several prices with different agents.
+Sometimes, the “spread” can be as much as $100,000 in difference for the same house!

 A few months ago, after a Panama Relocation Tour, a lady looking at a house for sale in Dolega, about halfway between David and Boquete.
-The real estate agent quoted the sales price at $100,000 more than the seller was asking.
+The real estate agent quoted the sales price at $100,000 more than the seller asked.
 How did she find out?
 She drove by the house the next day and saw the owner outside.
 He told her what the right sales price was.
+The owner was shocked that the agent quoted such a high price!

 In North America, most houses for sale are listed as an exclusive listing.
 This means that one real estate office has the exclusive right to market the property.
-If that same office finds a buyer, they will typically take about a 6% commission.
-If an agent from a different office produces a qualified buyer, the “listing” agent will usually agree to split the 6% commission.
-In North America, a real estate agent has a fiduciary responsibility to the seller/buyer so all the dealings for the transaction are revealed: “on top of the table.”
+If that same office finds a buyer, they typically take a 6% commission.
+If an agent from a different office produces a qualified buyer, the “listing” agent usually agrees to split the 6% commission.
+In North America, a real estate agent has a fiduciary responsibility to the seller/buyer, so all the transactions are revealed as “on top of the table.”

 There are some exclusive listings in Panama too.
 But most listings are NOT exclusive.
 Instead, the seller has agreed to pay a commission to whoever produces a qualified buyer.
 This is why you will see the same house listed with several different offices and at different prices.
 A typical commission in Panama is 5-6% of the sales price.

 Maybe $200,000 is the right price for the house.
 But perhaps $150,000 is the right price.
-It’s hard to know in Panama because there is not a reliable MLS system to show comps of recent sales in the area.
-We do have an MLS system but most agents don’t use it and that’s why it’s not reliable.
+It’s hard to know in Panama because there is no reliable MLS system to show recent sales comps in the area.
+We do have an MLS system, but most agents don’t use it, and that’s why it’s not reliable.

 HOW WIDESPREAD IS THE PROBLEM?